-A. Eligibility for Members with at Least 10 Years of Creditable Service on July 1, 1993 i.
-Eligibility for members in active service and inactive members:
+A. Eligibility for Members with at Least 10 Years of Creditable Service on July 1, 1993 iii.
+Eligibility for members not in active service at retirement and not in active service on or after October 1, 1999:

-25 years of creditable service.
+- i.
+Eligibility for members in active service and inactive members: - 25 years of creditable service. - ii.

-ii.
 Eligibility alternative for members in active service: